johnfraserss/ICS3U/Assignments/18 - Processing - Assignment 4/README.md

 -------
 * Using your knowledge of programming (Objects and anything prior) you will recreate the sketch found at OUT\SEIDEL\ICS3U\Assign4
 * You are required to have the following in your code:
-  1. Objects for the circles and squares
+  1. Class for circles and an class for squares
   2. PVectors to hold your point information within the objects
   3. Arrays (or ArrayLists) for your various objects within the "main" tab
+  4. All shapes must fade, and all rectangle must rotate on the spot.

 Submissables
 ------------